MansiMore99/AI-Conversational-Bot-on-zoom/README.md

-# AI Conversational ChatBot on Zoom
+# AI Conversational ChatBot on Zoom 🤖

-For me, Zoom was just for meetings.
-I never imagined that I would build an AI Chatbot on it.
-Isn’t it amazing to have a bot that can assist you with your queries during virtual meetings(especially when you're sleeping in between the meetings)?
-I'm a student.
+For me, Zoom was just for meetings.🧑‍💻 I never imagined that I would build an AI Chatbot on it.
+Isn’t it amazing to have a bot that can assist you with your queries during virtual meetings(especially when you're sleeping in between the meetings)? 🎓 I'm a student.
 So if you ask me, yes!!!
 It is a crazy thing.
 That’s what my next project is about!!

-I built another AI chatbot, (oh, wait)...
+🤔 I built another AI chatbot, (oh, wait)...

-An **Intelligent AI ChatBot** that provides helpful responses to user queries on a wide range of topics within their Zoom conversation discussions by using Cerebras' advanced language models on the Zoom Developers’ platform.
+✨ An **Intelligent AI ChatBot**

+that provides helpful responses to user queries on a wide range of topics within their Zoom conversation discussions by using Cerebras' advanced language models on the Zoom Developers’ platform.😊

 ## Functionalities: